A contract is an agreement between a club and a service provider that documents the terms of the relationship.

 Depending on the nature of the event, the review process for a contract requiring special insurance may take 30-90 days.

 Note: Contracts for certain events will not be approved by the University.
-Should the contract not be approved, the club will be contacted by the Dean of Students Office with further instructions.
+Should the contract not be approved, the club will be contacted by the Clubs & Organizations Office with further instructions.

 ISOs are required to submit E-Plans for on-campus events and meetings only.
 All other Clubs are required to submit E-Plans for on or off campus events and meetings.